 At UW-Milwaukee, David worked as one of the only undergraduate tutors on staff at the Writing Center, where he coached writers in hundreds of hours of tutoring sessions.

-He currently volunteers as the co-lead of the UW-Milwaukee Alumni Association’s School of Education Chapter where he plans and coordinates events to promote the teaching profession and encourage college students to become prospective teachers.
+In 2017 and 2018, David served as the co-lead of the UW-Milwaukee Alumni Association’s School of Education Chapter.
+He planned and coordinated events to promote the teaching profession and encourage college students to become prospective teachers.